TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_gptp_tr.md

 Replace eno1 with the network interface connected to your PC.
 - You will see logs in the UART terminal as shown in the next section.
 PC side logs are with Intel i210 card.
 - Launch a CCS debug session and run the example executable, see \ref CCS_LAUNCH_PAGE
-- Connect board and PC as mentioned in "HW Setup" above.
+- Connect the board and PC as mentioned in "HW Setup" above.

 ## Sample Log Output
 ### PC Output